krol3/krol3/README.md

 ### 😄 Talking about Personal Stuffs

 - 🔭 I’m currently working on Security in Cloud-native
+- 🌱 I co-organize several communities in Brazil like Docker-SaoPaulo, Hashicorp-SaoPaulo, CyberSecurityGirls-Brazil
 - 👯 I’m looking to collaborate with other developers in community
 - 💬 Ask me about: Container, kubernetes, security
 - 🥅 Goals: Contribute more to Open Source projects